-6.1 The Developmental Pattern of Word Learning
+6.1.
+The developmental pattern of word learning

-Longitudinal studies of early vocabulary growth in children have sometimes shown that vocabulary learning is slow at the very early stages of learning, then proceeds to a rapid pace, and finally becomes less active (e.g., Kamhi, 1986; Gopnik and Meltzoff, 1987; Reznick and Goldfield, 1992).
+Longitudinal studies of early vocabulary growth in children have sometimes shown that vocabulary learning is slow at the very early stages of learning, then proceeds to a rapid pace, and finally becomes less active (e.g., Gopnik & Meltzoff, 1987; Kamhi, 1986; Reznick & Goldfield, 1992).
 The middle stage of such a progression is often referred to as the vocabulary spurt.
-Vocabulary spurt has been suggested to arise from qualitative changes in the nature of lexical acquisition over time, e.g., a shift from an associationist to a referential word learning mechanism (Nazzi and Bertoncini, 2003), a sudden realization that objects have names or the naming insight (Kamhi, 1986; Reznick and Goldfield, 1992), the development of categorization abilities (Gopnik and Meltzoff, 1987), or the onset of word learning constraints (Behrend, 1990).
+The vocabulary spurt has been suggested to arise from qualitative changes in the nature of lexical acquisition over time, for example, a shift from an associationist to a referential word learning mechanism (Nazzi & Bertoncini, 2003), a sudden realization that objects have names, or the naming insight (Kamhi, 1986; Reznick & Goldfield, 1992), the development of categorization abilities (Gopnik & Meltzoff, 1987), or the onset of word learning constraints (Behrend, 1990).
 The common belief among the proponents of this view is that children's early words (those learned prior to the spurt) are learned through a slow associative process, whereas for learning later words children need to make use of biases and/or constraints such as those mentioned above.